|

 (The story is also available in Nameless Cults, Robert E. Howard etc., Oakland: Chaosium, 2001.
 Lovecraft's portion of this story is also available in Miscellaneous Writings.)

 Protagonist: George Campbell.
-References: Campbell, George; Canada; Eltdown Shards; Great Race; Mesopotamia; Spawn of Yekub; Sumerians; Sussex; Tothe; Winters-Hall, Arthur Brooke, Reverence; Yekub; Yukth;
+References: Campbell, George; Canada; Eltdown Shards; Great Race; Mesopotamia; Spawn of Yekub; Sumerians; Sussex; Tothe; Winters-Hall, Arthur Brooke, Reverend; Yekub; Yukth;

 HPL Colour - H. P. Lovecraft, The Colour Out of Space, in The Dunwich Horror and Others.

 Narrator: nameless.
-References: Arkham; Arkham Gazette; blasted heath; Bolton; Boston; Chapman's Brook; Clark's Corners; Colour; Cygnus; Deneb; Fuseli; Gardner, Merwin & Mernie; Gardner, Nabby, Mrs; Gardner, Nahum; Gardner, Thaddeus "Thad"; Gardner, Zenas; Hero; McGregor boys; Meadow Hill; Milky Way; Miskatonic River; Miskatonic University; Pierce, Ammi; Pierce, Mrs; Potter's General Store; Rice, Stephen; Rosa, Salvator;
+References: Arkham; Arkham Gazette; blasted heath; Bolton; Boston; Chapman's Brook; Clark's Corners; Colour out of Space; Cygnus; Deneb; Fuseli; Gardner, Merwin & Mernie; Gardner, Nabby, Mrs; Gardner, Nahum; Gardner, Thaddeus "Thad"; Gardner, Zenas; Hero; McGregor boys; Meadow Hill; Milky Way; Miskatonic River; Miskatonic University; Pierce, Ammi; Pierce, Mrs; Potter's General Store; Rice, Stephen; Rosa, Salvator;

 HPL Dagon - H. P. Lovecraft, Dagon, in Dagon and Other Macabre Tales.